Mistercleng/backend-node-fastfy/README.md

 # Functional Requirements

-- [ ] The user should be able to create transaction;
+- [ X ] The user should be able to create transaction;
 - [  ] The user should be able to get account statement;
-- [ ] The user should be able to list all transactions;
+- [ X ] The user should be able to list all transactions;
-- [ ] The user should be able to get one transaction;
+- [ X ] The user should be able to get one transaction;

 # Business Rules